holstegelab/aghub_docs/agh_getting_started.md

    - You will receive a mail with your username, and a separate mail with a link to set your password.
      Use this link to set your account password.
      >[!WARNING]
-     > The link in the mail is **only valid for 12 hours**, and is a one-time link.
+     > The link is a one-time link.
 Do not close your browser window before you have set a new password!
+Note that the password needs to be at least 12 characters, with at least one lowercase, uppercase, digit and special character.
-   - After you have set a password, you need to accept the SURF Usage agreement, this can be done in the [SURF CUA portal](https://portal.cua.surf.nl).
+   - After you have set a password, you need to login.
+During login, you will have to setup the 2FA for the AGHub.
+To do this, you will need to  scan a QR code with an app like privacyIDEA authenticator.
+   - The app will now generate a 6-digit code every 30 seconds.
+Next, you have to enter this 6-digit code to continue.
+   - In the next step you will have to accept the SURF Usage agreement.
-   - In order to access the AGHub you need to have a file on your local computer (say, your laptop) with a private SSH key, and you need to upload its matching public SSH key on the SURF CUA portal.
+   - Now, you are logged into the [SURF CUA portal](https://portal.cua.surf.nl).
+In order to access the AGHub you need to have a file on your local computer (say, your laptop) with a private SSH key, and you need to upload its matching public SSH key on the SURF CUA portal.
 When you are going to connect to AGHub from your computer, the SSH private and public keys will be compared and, if they successfully relate to one-another, your connection will be established.
 Note that uploading your key to the portal is an one time task.